denten-books/plain-text/main.md

 perfect idea.
 The task of the philosopher, then, becomes to reconstruct the single ideal notion of the perfect chair from its many imperfect instantiations.
-A contemporary computer scientist will recognize in this chain of reasoning the principles behind object oriented programming: a way of building software that works by defining abstract "object classes" and invoking them as "class instances" [@hoare_record_1965, @nygaard_history_1981].
+A contemporary computer scientist will recognize in this chain of reasoning some of the principles behind object oriented programming: a way of building software that works by defining abstract "object classes" and invoking them as "class instances" [@hoare_record_1965, @nygaard_history_1981].
 Similarly, for Plato and later René Descartes, G.W.F.
-Hegel, and for other so-called "idealists," ideas provide us with lasting universal "templates" for the contingent and always changing material world.[^ln11-descartes]
+Hegel, and for other so-called "idealists," ideas provide us with lasting universal "templates" for instantiation within the contingent and always changing physical confines of the material world.[^ln11-descartes]

 It is Hegel who gives perhaps the paradigmatic expression to the dichotomy between form and content in the literature on aesthetics.
 In his *Lectures on